wxWidgets/wxWidgets/samples/internat/readme.txt

    # run the sample to test it
    cd ..
    ./internat <language>

+Q. How to do update the translation of 'internat' sample for a language?
+A. First of all, you will need the GNU gettext tools (see the next question).
+   After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).

+   # enter the directory of an already-existing translations which needs to be updated
+   cd <language>

+   # the -j flag tells xgettext to merge and not simply overwrite the output file
+   xgettext -j -C -n -k_ -kwxPLURAL:1,2 -kwxTRANSLATE -o internat.po ../internat.cpp

+   # now edit the files and do translate the new strings (this isn't done by gettext)
+   vi internat.po

+   # update the message catalog:
+   msgfmt -o internat.mo internat.po

 Q. How to get the gettext tools?
 A. For Unix, you should be able to get the source distribution of any GNU mirror